ByungChul-Cha/aerich/README.md

 ## 🖥️ How to Install & Run

-Download image from Docker Hub
+1.Download image from Docker Hub

 ```bash
 docker pull byunchulcha/final_2021040039:v1